ganbarodigital/go_scriptish/README.md

 Scriptish is a Golang library.
 It helps you port UNIX shell scripts to Golang.

+It is released under the 3-clause New BSD license.
+See [LICENSE.md](LICENSE.md) for details.

 ```go
 result, err := scriptish.NewPipeline(
     scriptish.CatFile("/path/to/file.txt"),